 Requirements for the Minor

-The minor provides a rigorous foundation in Human Development for students who wish to support their major field of study with knowledge of human growth and development across multiple domains and developmental stages, as well as knowledge related to principles of teaching and learning and/or who desire active participation in human development research under the supervision of Human Development faculty in laboratory settings.
+The Human Development Undergraduate Minor provides a rigorous foundation in Human Development for students who wish to support their major field of study with knowledge of human growth and development across multiple domains and developmental stages, as well as knowledge related to principles of teaching and learning and/or who desire active participation in human development research under the supervision of Human Development faculty in laboratory settings.
 Students with a 2.0 minimum grade point average may seek enrollment in the program, during which they must complete 15-24 credits of coursework.
 Only courses in which the student has earned a grade of "C-" or higher will count toward the minor.
-Students must take EDHD 306 and choose other courses from at least two of the other areas of human development study, as outlined below Students interested in taking this minor should contact the Human Development undergraduate minor advisor, Ms. Eileen Kramer, at email@example.com or 301-405-8432 for more information or to arrange an advising appointment.
+Students must take EDHD 306 and choose other courses from at least two of the other areas of human development study, as outlined below.
+Students who have taken FMSC 332 will be required to choose a course other than EDHD 411 from the list of courses available in Area 4: Lifespan.
+Students who apply to the Minor and who have taken FMSC 302 may substitute that course for EDHD 306.
+Students interested in taking this minor should contact the Human Development undergraduate advisor, Ms. Eileen Kramer, at email@example.com or 301-405-8432 for more information or to arrange an advising appointment.

 Advising is mandatory for all undergraduates desiring acceptance into the Early Childhood Teacher Education Program.
-For more information or to schedule an advising appointment, contact the Office of Student Services (301-405-2344).
+For more information or to schedule an advising appointment, contact the Office of Student Services at 301-405-2364.

 Undergraduate Research Experiences

 There are a variety of opportunities for undergraduate students to participate in research in Human Development.
 Faculty's research focuses on a wide number of topics pertaining to human development and learning.